45 rpm adapter

-A 45 rpm adapter (also 45 rpm record insert, 45 rpm spindle adapter, 7-inch adapter or spider, the common size of 45 RPM records) is a small plastic or metal insert that goes in the middle of a 45-rpm record so it can be played on the standard size spindle of a turntable.
-The adapter could be a small solid circle that fits onto the spindle (meaning only one 45 could be played at a time) or a larger adapter that fits over the entire spindle of a record changer, permitting a stack of 45s to be played.
-These are often referred to as 45 spindles.
-A few manufacturers supplied a complete change of spindle for 45s.
+A 45 rpm adapter (also known as a 45 rpm record insert, 45 rpm spindle adapter, spider, or 7-inch adapter in reference the usual size of a 45 rpm record) is a small plastic or metal insert that goes in the middle of a 45-rpm record so it can be played on the standard size spindle of a turntable.
+The adapter may be a small solid circle that fits onto the spindle (meaning only one 45 could be played at a time) or a larger adapter that fits over the entire spindle of a record changer, permitting a stack of 45s to be played.
+These larger adapters allowing multiple records to be played are often referred to as 45 spindles.
+A few manufacturers instead supplied a complete spindle change for 45s.

+History

 The first 45 rpm inserts were introduced by the Webster-Chicago Corporation, also known as Webcor.
-They were made of solid zinc, difficult to insert into a record and almost impossible to remove without breaking the disc.
+They were made of solid zinc, difficult to insert into a record, and almost impossible to remove without breaking the disc.
 A differently shaped, but similarly difficult-to-use metal adapter was made by Fidelitone.

 Capitol Records for a time produced what they called "Optional Center" or "O.C.
 45" records.
 These had a triangular section molded in with an LP-size spindle hole that could be punched out for playing on 45 rpm spindles.
-Some EMI and other British records have a similar feature.
+Some records from EMI and other British record labels have a similar feature.
 The EMI version is circular, with four small notches holding the center part onto the rest of the record.